 Right Click on My Computer and goto Properties.

 Here you can see your computer hardware specifications like RAM, Processor Type and Windows Activation status etc. Go to Advanced System Settings on the left side.

 Under system properties, go to Advanced Tab.
-On the bottom you can find a button with name 'Environment Variables..'.
+On the bottom, you can find a button with name 'Environment Variables..'.
 Just click.

 Under Environment Variables, you can see two sections.
-Top section shows User variables and the bottom section shows System Variables.
+The top section shows User variables and the bottom section shows System Variables.
 In either of them, find for Variable name PATH or path.
 If it is not available click New on any section and add PATH as variable NAME and Value as C:\Program Files\Java\jdk1.8.0_131\bin for example.